 A UX overhaul to boost customer lifetime value and trust in furniture warranties

-The problem: “File a Claim” flow was blocked by backend jargon, unclear content, and UX gaps
+The Problem: “File a Claim” flow was blocked by backend jargon, unclear content, and UX gaps

 What I did: Reframed the flow, mapped backend fields to friendly UI terms, led UX execution + testing

-What changed: Enabled a successful product launch ($300M evaluation), improved usability, and protected business goals
+What Changed: Enabled a successful product launch ($300M evaluation), improved usability, and protected business goals

 Summary